Kuo Lien-ying: Kuo Lien-ying in America

 In 1965, he immigrated to the United States and settled in San Francisco's Chinatown, leaving his young wife behind in Taiwan.
 At the request of his first U.S. student, David Chin, Kuo began teaching a few students on the roof of a local hotel.

 After less than a year, Kuo returned to Taiwan to bring Simmone Kuo to San Francisco.
 While he was in Taiwan, his students in San Francisco located an empty storefront at 11 Brenham Place, an alley which faced Portsmouth Square Park, which was unfortunately adjacent to a funeral parlor.
 The empty storefront was available due to the superstitions of the local residents who did not want to inhabit a place next to a mortuary.
 But according to one of his later students, Henry Look, Kuo often told him, "Don’t worry about dead people, worry about live ones."
 The students converted the storefront into a martial arts studio, with living quarters in the rear.
 Kuo named his new school, "Lien-Ying Tai-Chi Chuan Martial Arts Academy".

-In 1967 Kuo and Simmone had a son, Kuo Chung-mei.
-Chung-mei was trained in the Shaolin Kung Fu and T'ai chi ch'uan styles at an early age, achieving Chin-to-Toe at 18 months.
+In 1967, Kuo and Simmone had a son, Kuo Chung-mei.
+Chung-mei was trained in the Shaolin kung fu and tai chi styles at an early age, achieving Chin-to-Toe at 18 months.

 Kuo was one of the major theorists of the Chin school, which offers the closest blend of the hard and soft styles.
 Chin stylists claim there is a 50-50 blend of the two because while you are yielding, you are most conscious of unyielding and that is the only way you can take advantage of all things.